 Departing from the campsite we make our way through the Masai town of Mtu Wa Mbu (‘Mosquito River’, situated next to the Lake Manyara National Park), and up the Rift Valley Escarpment to the village of Karatu.
-Karatu boasts incredible views of the surrounding hills and has numerous wheat farms that only add more beauty to this magnificent scenery.
-Our evening is spent at a lovely campsite in Karatu.
+Karatu boasts incredible views of the surrounding hills and has numerous wheat farms that only add to this magnificent scenery.
+Our evening is spent at a lovely campsite in Karatu (campsite has ablution facilities).

 Meals Included: Breakfast, Lunch, Dinner

-Karatu – Ngorongoro Crater & Serengeti Excursion, Tanzania
+Karatu to Ngorongoro Crater & Serengeti Excursion, Tanzania

-This morning we leave in the early hours to enter the Ngorongoro Conservation Area and make our way into the Ngorongoro Crater that is abundant with wildlife, offering some of the best game viewing in the African continent, including the elusive Black Rhino.
+This morning we leave early for the Ngorongoro Conservation Area and make our way into the wildlife rich Ngorongoro Crater.
+The Ngorongoro Crater is the largest unbroken, unflooded caldera in the world with open savannahs, acacia forests and both soda and fresh water lakes.
+This World Heritage Site has some of the best game viewing in the African continent, including the elusive Black Rhino.

 Meals Included: Breakfast, Lunch, Dinner